kyma-project/community/sig-and-wg/wg-knative/knative-eventing-default-pubsub.md

 As an operator, I want to configure a default messaging middleware that my Kyma cluster should use for eventing.

-As a developer, I just want to configure a subscription for an event type from a source in Kyma and do not care about the underlying details.
+As a developer, I want to configure a subscription for an event type from a source in Kyma.
+I don't want to care about the underlying details.

 ## Requirements

 * The pluggable Knative layer for the messaging middleware (Knative ClusterChannelProvisioner) is available and deployable.
 * The operator provisions the pluggable layer into Kyma (Knative ClusterChannelProvisioner).
-  > Note: There will be some refernce examples that customers can follow.
-The provisioning/deployment will be an operator action as customes can choose a implementation specific to their needs.
+  > **NOTE**: There will be some examples that customers can follow.
+The provisioning/deployment will be an operator action as customers can choose an implementation specific to their needs.
 * Kyma is updated to use Knative version 0.4+.

 ## The out-of-the-box Kyma installation

 The OOTB Kyma installation will have NATS Streaming set as the default messaging middleware.
-The required Knative configurations will be set to use that.
+The required Knative configurations will be set to use it.

 ## When to specify the default?